pojntfx/pojde/README.md

 4. Increase the disk image size by running `qemu-img resize pojde.qcow2 +20G`
 5. Start the virtual machine by running `qemu-system-x86_64 -m 4096 -accel kvm -nic user,hostfwd=tcp::8022-:22 -boot d -drive format=qcow2,file=pojde.qcow2`; use `-accel hvf` or `-accel hax` on macOS, `-accel kvm` on Linux.
 We are using a user net device with port forwarding in this example, but if you are using Linux as your host os, it is also possible to set up a [bridge](https://wiki.alpinelinux.org/wiki/Bridge) to access the VM from a dedicated IP from your host network and then start it by running `qemu-system-x86_64 -m 4096 -accel kvm -net nic -net bridge,br=br0 -boot d -drive format=qcow2,file=pojde.qcow2`.
 If you do so, there is no need to use `-p 8022` flag in the `ssh` commands below and you should replace `localhost` with the IP of the VM.
 Also, if you prefer not to use a graphical display, pass the `-nographic` flag to the startup commands above.
 6. Log into the machine and resize the file system by running `ssh -p 8022 root@localhost resize2fs /dev/sda`.
 If you're running in a public cloud `/dev/sda` might be something else such as `/dev/vda`.
-7. Setup secure access by running `ssh -L localhost:8000:localhost:8000 -L localhost:8001:localhost:8001 -L localhost:8002:localhost:8002 -L localhost:8003:localhost:8003 -p 8022 root@localhost`.
+7. Setup secure access by running `ssh -L localhost:8000:localhost:8000 -L localhost:8001:localhost:8001 -L localhost:8002:localhost:8002 -L localhost:8003:localhost:8003 -L localhost:8004:localhost:8004 -p 8022 root@localhost`.
 If you do not setup secure access like so, the might be issues with webviews in Theia.
 8. Continue to [Usage](#usage)

 > Tested on: